lgope/til/README.md

 ![todayILearned](https://github.com/lgope/til/assets/58518192/60518a7b-4c23-4538-b574-96a7e5273fac)

-First you should click on the `share a fact` button.
-Then you share your fact.
+First, you should click on the `share a fact` button.
+Then you share your facts.

-If you want to share a fact you probally have to include these:
+If you want to share a fact you probably have to include these:

 - ✅ The content of your fact
 - 🚀 A trustworthy source which starts with [http:// or https://] like http://examplesite.com
 - 🔥 And the fact's category [which you can choose from a dropdown list]

-> Also remeber that there is a 200 letter limit to your fact 😉
+> Also remember that there is a 200-letter limit to your fact 😉

 Each fact consists of 3 buttons: